HenryNguyen5/vsc-nvm/README.md

 This extension simplifies nvm workflow by:

-- Automatically running `nvm use` on each terminal opened when an `.nvmrc` file exists in your workspace
+- Automatically running `nvm use` on each terminal opened when an `.nvmrc` file exists in your workspace.
+Inspired by [vscode-nvm](https://github.com/abumalick/vscode-nvm)
 - Providing a [command input hook](https://code.visualstudio.com/updates/v1_31#_custom-command-user-input-variables) to choose a version of node to run tasks against

 ## Requirements